NVSL/CSE141pp-Tool-Moneta/moneta/README.md

 Each tag comes with a button which on hover shows detailed information of the tag including accesses and hit rate.
 You can click on the button to zoom in to just the tag you want to see.

+Lastly, we have the click zoom and stats panels.
+The click zoom panel shows the result of using the click zoom toggle.
+The stats panel shows the hit rates of the overall plot and the current view.

 ## Important Notes

  - Throughout this README, you will see Pin referenced a few times.
 Pin is the instrumentation tool that we used to read and interpret memory accesses at runtime.
 It runs in the background whenever you generate traces and produces the trace files for your program.